-Element 3: Refugia\:
+Element 3: Refugia:

-National or regional interpretations of this HCV element: Best Available Information for identifying occurrences of this interpretation: BAI >SLIMF BAI SLIMF From a regional and global perspective, most of Suriname's forests, especially those south of 4° latitude, can be considered a refugia, i.e., an isolated area where extensive changes, typically due to changing climate or intensive human disturbance, have not occurred and where plants and animals may survive.
-Many protected areas (see HCV 1) are also likely refugia
+National or regional interpretations of this HCV element: Best Available Information for identifying occurrences of this interpretation: BAI >SLIM F BAI SLIM F Kakamega Forest (including as refugia for primates).
+(Per Esipisu, 2016) Kayas in the Coastal Forest zone.
+Other isolated areas where extensive changes, typically due to changing climate or by disturbances such as those caused by humans, have not occurred and where plants and animals typical of a region may survive.
+(Note that protected areas listed at HCV 1 may also be refugia)

-National or regionally appropriate methodologies and Best Available Information\ for assessments for HCV 3:
+National or regionally appropriate methodologies and Best Available Information for assessments for HCV 3: